Wilfrid Hyde-White: Career

-Later career

 Between 1962 and 1965, Hyde-White starred in the BBC radio comedy The Men from the Ministry.
 In the 1970s and 1980s, he featured on the Battlestar Galactica pilot episode "Saga of a Star World" and The Associates.
-He was a series regular on the revamped second season of Buck Rogers in the 25th Century playing one of the crew of the Starships Searchers primary characters Doctor Goodfellow.
+He was a series regular on the revamped second season of Buck Rogers in the 25th Century as Doctor Goodfellow.
 He continued to appear on Broadway, and earned a second Tony nomination for his performance in The Jockey Club Stakes.

 He appeared in two episodes of the mystery series Columbo, starring Peter Falk as the rumpled detective.
-Although the first, "Dagger of the Mind" (1972), was set in Britain and concerned Columbo paying a visit to Scotland Yard, Hyde-White's ongoing UK tax problems meant that, unlike American actors Falk and Richard Basehart, and British actors appearing in the episode, Honor Blackman, Bernard Fox, John Fraser and Arthur Malet, he was unable to take part in location filming in the UK.
+Although the first, "Dagger of the Mind" (1972), was set in Britain and concerned Columbo paying a visit to Scotland Yard, Hyde-White's UK tax problems meant that he was unable to take part in location filming in the UK.
 His scenes as a butler were therefore filmed in California.
 His second appearance on Columbo was in the episode "Last Salute to the Commodore" in 1976.

-He was the subject of This Is Your Life in 1976 when he was surprised by Eamonn Andrews at Goodwood Racecourse.

 Personal life

-On 17 December 1927, he married Blanche Hope Aitken, a Glamorgan-born British actress known professionally as Blanche Glynne (1893–1946), who was a decade his senior.
+On 17 December 1927, Hyde-White married Blanche Hope Aitken, a Glamorgan-born British actress known professionally as Blanche Glynne (1893–1946), who was a decade his senior.
 The couple had one son.
 Blanche Glynne died in 1946, aged 53, and in 1957 Hyde-White married actress Ethel Drew.
 He and Drew remained married until his death in 1991.
 The couple had two children, including actor Alex Hyde-White.

-Hyde-White had a reputation as a bon viveur, and in 1979 he was declared bankrupt by the Inland Revenue.
+Hyde-White had a long reputation as a bon viveur, gambled heavily and spent money recklessly.
+In 1979, he was declared bankrupt by the Inland Revenue.

-Death

-Hyde-White died from heart failure on 6 May 1991, six days before his 88th birthday, at the Motion Picture Country Home in Woodland Hills, Los Angeles, California, having lived in the United States for 25 years as a tax exile.
-His body was returned to the United Kingdom and buried in the family grave at The Cemetery, Bourton-on-the-Water, Gloucestershire.
+Hyde-White died from heart failure on 6 May 1991 at the age of 87, at the Motion Picture Country Home in Woodland Hills, Los Angeles, California, having lived in the United States for 25 years as a tax exile.